Michael-A-Heuer/LebedevSphericalIntegration/README.md

 # C++ Lebedev Spherical Integration

-#####  A C++ header-only library for performing numerical integration over a surface of a sphere using Lebedev quadrature.
+#####  A C++ header-only library for performing numerical integration over the surface of a sphere using Lebedev quadrature.

 ## Introduction